CHEhacks/workshops/HTML101/README.md

 ## About The Instructor

-Adina Halter is Product Owner and Chief Technologist for Accessibility at Comcast.
+**Adina Halter** is Product Owner and Chief Technologist for Accessibility at Comcast NBC Universal.

 Prior to this she was Front-end Architect for eBusiness.
 She wrote the Standards and Best Practices for HTML, CSS, JavaScript, and Accessibility for Comcast.